I have a tiny secret

 That I’d like to share with you

-For when your will is beat and bruised
+For when your will is done and gone

 Breathe in their vital fragrance